Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 # Week 14

-Meeting with the tutor after 3 weeks of working by ourselves, and a team meeting again on ???.
+Meeting with the tutor after 3 weeks of working by ourselves.
+Time for a project progress report.